 A little while back we were invited onto the Master’s Of None podcast for one of their Sucks or Rules shows to debate the 4th worst Star Wars movie, The Empire Strikes Back.
 I took sucks, Art took rules.
 Unfortunately, due to my computer’s crappy Skype connection and some other technical difficulties, the episode had to be scrapped.
-If you want to suffer through the sub-standard audio quality (on our end),

-you can listen to the unedited file by clicking above.
-If you don’t want to decode our Imperial probe droid Skype voices, you can read my argument below.
+You can read my argument below.
 Conveniently, Art’s side of the debate will not be reproduced here.

 My argument is based on two suppositions:

 A) Star Wars (aka A New Hope) is a perfectly told story and, for the time it was made at least, perfectly executed.